Caleres (NYSE:CAL) Updates Q2 2021 Earnings Guidance

 Caleres (NYSE:CAL) updated its second quarter 2021 earnings guidance on Tuesday.
 The company provided earnings per share guidance of $0.500-0.550 for the period, compared to the Thomson Reuters consensus earnings per share estimate of $0.540.
 The company issued revenue guidance of $625 million-650 million, compared to the consensus revenue estimate of $674.30 million.

-Several brokerages have weighed in on CAL.
-Zacks Investment Research raised Caleres from a hold rating to a strong-buy rating and set a $32.00 price objective for the company in a report on Thursday, June 3rd.
-TheStreet raised Caleres from a d+ rating to a c rating in a report on Friday, May 28th.
-Finally, CL King raised Caleres from a neutral rating to a buy rating and set a $29.00 price objective for the company in a report on Tuesday, June 1st.
-Three equities research analysts have rated the stock with a buy rating and one has assigned a strong buy rating to the company’s stock.
-Caleres presently has a consensus rating of Buy and a consensus price target of $22.00.
+CAL has been the subject of a number of analyst reports.
+Zacks Investment Research raised shares of Caleres from a hold rating to a strong-buy rating and set a $32.00 target price for the company in a research note on Thursday, June 3rd.
+TheStreet raised shares of Caleres from a d+ rating to a c rating in a research note on Friday, May 28th.
+Finally, CL King raised shares of Caleres from a neutral rating to a buy rating and set a $29.00 target price for the company in a research note on Tuesday, June 1st.
+Three analysts have rated the stock with a buy rating and one has issued a strong buy rating to the company’s stock.
+The company has an average rating of Buy and an average price target of $22.00.

-The business also recently announced a quarterly dividend, which will be paid on Wednesday, June 30th.
-Stockholders of record on Friday, June 11th will be given a dividend of $0.07 per share.
-The ex-dividend date is Thursday, June 10th.
-This represents a $0.28 annualized dividend and a dividend yield of 1.06%.
-Caleres’s payout ratio is currently -20.00%.
+The company also recently declared a quarterly dividend, which will be paid on Wednesday, June 30th.
+Investors of record on Friday, June 11th will be given a dividend of $0.07 per share.
+This represents a $0.28 annualized dividend and a dividend yield of 0.99%.
+The ex-dividend date of this dividend is Thursday, June 10th.
+Caleres’s dividend payout ratio (DPR) is currently -20.00%.

-In other news, insider Willis Hill sold 10,835 shares of the business’s stock in a transaction dated Wednesday, June 2nd.
-The stock was sold at an average price of $27.78, for a total transaction of $300,996.30.
-Following the completion of the transaction, the insider now directly owns 28,253 shares in the company, valued at approximately $784,868.34.
-The transaction was disclosed in a filing with the Securities & Exchange Commission, which is available through this link.
-Also, insider Daniel R. Freidman sold 22,500 shares of the business’s stock in a transaction dated Monday, April 19th.
-The stock was sold at an average price of $22.78, for a total value of $512,550.00.
-Following the transaction, the insider now owns 72,525 shares of the company’s stock, valued at $1,652,119.50.
+In related news, insider Daniel R. Freidman sold 22,500 shares of the firm’s stock in a transaction that occurred on Monday, April 19th.
+The shares were sold at an average price of $22.78, for a total value of $512,550.00.
+Following the sale, the insider now owns 72,525 shares in the company, valued at $1,652,119.50.
+The sale was disclosed in a filing with the Securities & Exchange Commission, which is available at the SEC website.
+Also, CFO Ken Hannah sold 10,000 shares of the firm’s stock in a transaction that occurred on Thursday, April 1st.
+The stock was sold at an average price of $21.26, for a total transaction of $212,600.00.
+Following the completion of the sale, the chief financial officer now owns 120,927 shares in the company, valued at approximately $2,570,908.02.
 The disclosure for this sale can be found here.
-Insiders have sold a total of 89,335 shares of company stock valued at $2,004,146 over the last 90 days.
-Corporate insiders own 4.80% of the company’s stock.
+Insiders have sold 74,335 shares of company stock valued at $1,686,446 in the last three months.
+4.80% of the stock is owned by insiders.

 Caleres, Inc engages in the retail and wholesale of footwear in the United States, China, Canada, China, and Guam.
 It operates through Famous Footwear and Brand Portfolio segments.
 The company offers licensed, branded, and private-label athletic, casual, and dress footwear products to women, men, and children.